MappiaEarth/mappiaearth.github.io/about.md

 - What is the platform processing usage limit?

-   R: None, all post-processing is done on user browser and the pre-processing once per map.
+   R: None, all post-processing is done on user browser and the pre-processing during the map publication.

 - There is a simple tutorial to learn how to customize my platform?